pirelenito/jasmine-standalone-webpack/README.md

 * [Webpack 1.6](http://webpack.github.io/);
 * [Babel 4.6](http://babeljs.io/).

 The purpose of this repository is merely instructional.
-Something like [Karma](http://karma-runner.github.io/) is more recommended for a real development environment.
+Something like [Karma](http://karma-runner.github.io/) is recommended for a real development environment.

 ## Running